 Pancreatitis has been reported in clinical trials and during post marketing experience.
-Among post marketing reports, while not all cases were confounded by risk factors, many patients had factors which are known to be associated with pancreatitis such as increased triglycerides (See 'Special Warnings and Special Precautions for use'), gallstones, and alcohol consumption.
+Among post marketing reports, while not all cases were confounded by risk factors, many patients had factors which are known to be associated with pancreatitis such as increased triglycerides (see section 4.4), gallstones, and alcohol consumption.